Influence of single observations on the choice of the penalty parameter in ridge regression: Influence of the single observations

 \subsection{Graphical investigation}

 To better grasp the influence of the single observations on the choice of the tuning parameter, we propose to plot the curves of the optimal tuning parameter $\hat{\lambda}(w_i)$ (Equation \eqref{eq:wLambda}) as a function of the weight for each observation (see, e.g., Figure \ref{fig:Simulations}).
 The horizontal axis gives the weight of the observations relative to $1/n$, where all curves meet in the factor of $1$ marked by the vertical line.
 This is the point where we chose to analyze the slope of the curves (see Sections \ref{subsect:derivative} and \ref{subsect:derivativeRidge}), and such a plot is an effective tool to visualize the observations' impact.
 Steeper curves mean higher impact; as a shrinker if the function is increasing, and as an expander in the opposite case.
-The observations' influence on the choice of the tuning parameter can be evaluated globally, and a curve strongly separated from the others is an indication of the presence of an influential point.
-Note that the left boundary, $w_i = 0$ represents the complete deletion of an observation, while the right margin is arbitrary: in our examples we have chosen to stop at 4 (which means to replicate the observation approximately 4 times in the sample), but nothing prevents from extending the limit (see Figure S.3 in the Supplementary Material for an example).
+This follows in the tradition of \citet{genton2010visualizing}, where an observation is influential ``whenever a change in its value leads to a radical change in the estimate'' and the graphical hair-plot is used for visual identification.